Strumenta/SmartReader/docfx_project/articles/quickstart.md

-Here is the complete edited text, formatted as a Markdown file.
-You can copy the code block below and save it as `quickstart.md`.

 ## Quickstart

 This library supports .NET Standard 2.0.
 The core algorithm is a port of the [Mozilla Readability library](https://github.com/mozilla/readability).
 The original library is stable and used in production inside Firefox.
 By relying on a library maintained by a competent organization like Mozilla, we leverage their robust and well-tested work.